logzio/logz-docs/_source/user-guide/kibana/log-patterns.md

   - log-patterns
 contributors:
   - danielberman
+  - imnotashrimp
 ---

-Log Patterns dissects incoming logs and groups them according to detected patterns.
+The Log Patterns feature dissects incoming logs and groups them according to detected patterns.
 As your logs come into Kibana, you'll see how they fit into existing patterns, in real time.